baxterw3b/React-Ts-TailwindCSS-ESLint-Template/README.md

 install this plugin for support of postcss (tailwindcss) https://marketplace.visualstudio.com/items?itemName=csstools.postcss

+## Configuring Alias

+you can configure your alias for the imports in `tsconfig.paths.json` file

 ## Run The App

 from the project root run `yarn start`

-## Configuring Alias

-you can configure your alias for the imports in `tsconfig.paths.json` file
+## Build The App

+from the project root run `yarn build`